JorjaFox/website/content/_posts-old-blog/2012-08-02-forever-dusty-on-stage.md

 Guess what just got announced.

 <a href="http://broadwayworld.com/article/FOREVER-DUSTY-Starring-Kirsten-Holly-Smith-Receives-New-World-Stages-Run-This-Fall-20120802#ixzz22QBg5R7N">FOREVER DUSTY, Starring Kirsten Holly Smith, Receives New World Stages Run This Fall</a>
 <blockquote>Directed by Randal Myler (Love, Janis; It Ain't Nothin' But the Blues), performances will begin November 11, 2012 at New World Stages (340 West 50th Street), with an official Opening Night set for Sunday, November 18, 2012.
-Forever Dusty will be produced by <strong>Jorja Fox</strong>, Leslie Brockett, Jane Gullong, and Sandalphon Productions, with executive producer Eva Price of Maximum Entertainment Productions.</blockquote>
+Forever Dusty will be produced by **Jorja Fox**, Leslie Brockett, Jane Gullong, and Sandalphon Productions, with executive producer Eva Price of Maximum Entertainment Productions.</blockquote>
 How cool is that?